I Think I Love My Wife: Production

 Charles Stone III was slated to direct but dropped out.

 This is the second time Rock and Washington have been paired on screen.
 Previously they were in Bad Company, playing a couple.

 Mumbai-based UTV Motion Pictures made its entry into the American market by co-producing the film.

-Rocks' character works at the firm of Pupkin & Langford, a reference to the 1982 film The King of Comedy.
+Rock's character works at the firm of Pupkin & Langford, a reference to the 1982 film The King of Comedy.